Experiencing rowing machine butt pain can be a very discouraging feeling!

 Proper Rowing Form

-Making sure you have proper rowing form can help alleviate pain on your butt and any other areas you are feeling pressure (back, wrists, shoulders).
+Making sure you have proper rowing form can help alleviate pain on your butt and any other areas you are feeling pressure (back, wrists, shoulders, and knees).
+I have articles to help alleviate all of these pains :)

 The first thing to do is watch a few rowing machine technique videos.
 Who better to learn from than Concept2: